AdamBoley/Project-Beergate/README.md

 After implementing the functionality to update and delete posts, I was researching ways to limit only the user of a post to edit or delete it.
 In doing so, I came across a potential vulnerability - a logged in user may duplicate their tab and then using that second tab, navigate to the user_review, update_review and delete_review pages.
 If they then log out using the first tab and refresh the second tab, that second tab remains on those pages, effectively giving a logged-out user continued access to functionality that only logged in users should have.
 Fortunately, I already had `{% if user.is_authenticated %}` control statements in these pages, so that if a user tries the above work-around, the content will not display.
 It is possible that a user might do this accidentally, so I added text and links to the login page if the user is not authenticated.

 A similar issue was noted when adding the Jinja templating language code that only allows a user to update or delete a review if they are the author of it.
 Determining if a user owns a review, and is therefore eligible to update or delete it was simple - I merely added `{% if user.id == review.author.id %}` control statements to the pages.
 To fix the vulnerability, I added this control statement to the update_review and delete_review files as well, with some text and a link back to the homepage.

+21/8/22:
+When I implemented the upvote and downvote features, they were independent of each other.
+This allowed a user to both upvote and downvote a beer review, which is plainly non-sensical.
+To rectify this, I considered removing the views and urls that control upvoting and downvoting, and replacing them with a single view for both actions.
+I then realised that I could simply modify the existing views so that if a user's upvote is added and if a downvote by that same user exists, then the downvote is removed, and vice-versa - if a user's downvote is added and an upvote by that same user exists, then the upvote is removed.
+These modifications proved remarkably easy to implement - requiring a single IF conditional within the extant ELSE block.
+Simple testing confirmed that the modifications worked as intended - a vote was extant, clicking the button for the opposite vote removed the extant vote when the opposite vote was added.

 # Development Choices